-The warrior gets to decide what to do with the reigns, this would be free-will.
-In order to go far, he needs to accept both fate and free-will.
+The warrior gets to decide what to do with the reigns; this would be free will.
+To go far, he needs to accept both fate and free will.

 He stands rather than sits, making him appear more active.
 The rider expresses his will.
 He doesn't idly sit back.

-Behind the chariot: a river.
+Behind the chariot is a river.
 It is a symbol of water and emotions.
 The chariot driver may have wishes and a desire to do what he wants, but he will still have to go with the flow.
 Going against the current will only end in anguish.

 The Chariot is about determination, strength, victory, and momentum.
 The card comes after the Lovers (VI), which represents two opposing forces coming together in a union.

 Once those two forces from the Lovers card come together and successfully unite, the Chariot appears with the power to move.
-The forces behind the Chariot must work together or else no movement will take place.
+The forces behind the Chariot must work together, or no movement will occur.

 The card encourages you to stay active.
 Be focused and ready for challenges to arise.
 You may get pulled in a different direction: this will test your conviction to your goals.